danielsaidi/RichTextKit/README.md

 }
 ```

-RichTextKit comes with a bunch of UI components, keyboard shortcuts & menu commands that make it easy to build a rich text editor.
+RichTextKit provides UI components, keyboard shortcuts & menu commands that can be used in a rich text editor.

 For more information, please see the [getting started guide][Getting-Started].